How should ALAGA products be stored?

 How do I read the bottle code on ALAGA products?

-The bottle codes for ALAGA products are located on either the top of the cap (ALAGA Cane, Yellow Label, and Pancake & Waffle Syrups) or on neck of the bottle above the label (ALAGA Hot Sauce).
-The code on the ALAGA syrup products (Cane, Yellow Label, Pancake & Waffle) appears like this:
+The bottle codes for ALAGA products are located on either the top of the cap (ALAGA Cane and Yellow Label) or on neck of the bottle above the label (ALAGA Hot Sauce).
+The code on the ALAGA syrup products (Cane and Yellow Label) appears like this:

 The second line of the code provides information to the manufacturing plant if there is a consumer issue with the product.
 This information helps the plant identify the specific product “lot” along with the date and time of manufacture so the issue can be researched.
 If you would like to report an issue with a product, this information will be requested.